Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 \begin{remark} Theorem \ref{thm:combin_equiv} has the following analog in mirror symmetry.
-Non-Hamiltonian equivalent Lagrangian branes in a symplectic manifold may give rise to same mirror object as they can still be isomorphic in the derived Fukaya category.
-For example, in \cite{CS_SYZ_imm_Lag}, there exists a Lagrangian immersion and a Lagrangian embedding in a symplectic 2-torus that sharing the mirror sheaf. \end{remark}
+Non-Hamiltonian equivalent Lagrangian branes in a symplectic manifold may give rise to the same mirror object as they can still be isomorphic in the derived Fukaya category.
+For example, in \cite{CS_SYZ_imm_Lag}, Example 5.5 gives a Lagrangian immersion and a Lagrangian embedding in a symplectic 2-torus that shares the same mirror sheaf. \end{remark}